sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/interleave-translation.md

 - **Verbatim Copying:** Outside of fixing stray Latin letters, do not change a single character, accent mark (svara), or punctuation in the original Sanskrit text.
 - **No Extra Commentary:** Do not add your own explanations or "Here is the text" headers.
 - **Preserve Formatting:** Maintain all original tags, spacing, and accent marks (svara marks) in the source text exactly as provided.
-- **Sequential Matching:** Match the translation sentences to the 'मूलम्' blocks in the order they appear.
+- **Sequential Matching:** Match the translation/ commentary sentences to the 'मूलम्' blocks in the order they appear.
+But don't force this.
+Particularly - alert me in an appendix if the commentary provided is entirely wrong, or if extra commentary was provided in the beginning or end.

 ## Hyphenator algorithm